 By: Lois Lee, MD, MPH, FAAP

-When the weather's nice, many families love spending time near the water.
+When the weather's warm, many families love spending time near the water.
 Whether your favorite spot is at the edge of an ocean, river or lake, here are ways to make sure that health hazards don't spoil your good time.

 Choose a safe spot

-shorebreak, which can make swimming and water play unsafe.
+Opt for beaches with lifeguards on duty whenever possible.
+Keep an eye out for postings about rip currents, shorebreak and sneaker waves, and water quality issues that can make swimming and water play unsafe.
 (Keep in mind that if high bacteria counts are present in the water, the sand will be unsafe as well.)

-Scan the sand.
+Scan the sand for hazards.

 Before spreading out your beach blanket, look for debris that may have washed up, including sharp sticks, bottles or even jellyfish.
-(Here are
+(Here are first aid tips that can help if your child is stung by a jellyfish.)

 Making sandcastles and sculptures can be a blast!
 But the hole your child digs in the sand should never be deeper than their own knee.
 Children can fall in and get trapped or buried in the sand, which can suffocate them.